paldhous/ucb/2017/dataviz/md_raw/class13.md

 ### Making ggplot2 charts interactive with ggiraph

-First we will explore **[ggiraph](https://davidgohel.github.io/ggiraph/articles/an_introduction.html)**, a package that adds some simple interactivity to charts made with ggplot2 code.
+**[ggiraph](https://davidgohel.github.io/ggiraph/articles/an_introduction.html)** is a package that adds some simple interactivity to charts made with ggplot2 code.

 The following code loads and installs the package, then loads the food stamps data we used previously to make **ggplot2** charts in week 8.